 What it is

 The BIAC project on Gender Equality is an initiative to ensure that business views and actions are reflected in work across OECD on Gender.
 Business recognizes that there are important equity and human rights issues associated with economic empowerment of women, but there is also an important business and economic case for promoting attracting and retaining female talent in business.
 Strengthening the economic, political and social positions of women is fundamental to future economic growth, innovation and competitiveness.
-These points are reflected 2012 BIAC/AmCham Report: Putting all our Minds to Work: Harnessing the Gender Dividend. basis BIAC has now launched a next phase of work addressing Women’s Entrepreneurship, which will be the topic of a BIAC workshop on June 24 in Paris.
+These points are reflected 2012 BIAC/AmCham Report: Putting all our Minds to Work: Harnessing the Gender Dividend. basis BIAC has now launched a next phase of work addressing Women’s Entrepreneurship.

 Why it matters

 Advancing the economic empowerment of women is a top business priority.
 Companies and business organisations are taking action and assuming leadership locally and globally to implement practices and policies that open pathways to the highest level for women in business.
 Unleashing women’s talent and creative potential in the workplace bears significant and well-documented economic gains not only for companies, but for women themselves, as well as for their families.
 Strengthening women’s economic, political and social status benefits economies and societies as a whole.